-Comprehensive information on the local area is emailed to our guests the week before they arrive and we would be delighted to help find a secluded beach, superb restaurant or great sea fishing trip, or anything else which will make your stay extra special.
+We would be delighted to help find a secluded beach, superb restaurant or great sea fishing trip, or anything else which will make your stay extra special.

 Coastline & Beaches

 Cornwall is a narrow peninsula flanked by the Atlantic ocean and the English Channel.
-No where is more than 20 miles from the sea and being situated in between the north and south coasts, a short distance from the A30, Benallack perfectly placed for exploring some of the 400 miles of coast line.
+Nowhere is more than 20 miles from the sea and being situated in between the north and south coasts, a short distance from the A30, Benallack perfectly placed for exploring some of the 400 miles of coast line.

 On the north coast you will find rugged cliffs, steep valleys and beaches bordered by thick dunes.
 The south coast is peppered with sheltered coves and the oak tree lined estuaries of the Fal, Helford, Fowey and Camel, all Areas of Outstanding Natural Beauty (AONB), containing some of Britain’s finest coastal scenery.
 The Cornwall AONB maintains the same status as Great Britain’s national parks and much of Cornwall is designated as a UNESCO World Heritage Site.

 With over 300 beaches whether it is deserted coves or bustling beach side cafes, dog friendly or dog free, surfing or paddling there is a beach for everyone and every weather.